cedric-v/cedric-v/src/en/lenthousiasme-comme-cle-pour-mieux-aider-vos-clients-et-apprendre-plus-vite.md

       <p class="text-lg leading-relaxed">Enthusiasm has been linked to play since the dawn of time. 🎶 And it's also <strong>the key to natural learning</strong>, combining efficiency and fun.</p>

       <p class="text-lg leading-relaxed">What if you sprinkled playful aspects into your activities/training/coaching?
 Do you already do this?
 In what way?</p>

-      <p class="text-lg leading-relaxed">We welcome your feedback and ideas in the comments section.</p>
     </div>
   </article>
   <!-- CTA pour l'accompagnement -->